-A Novell Vibe site consists of four major components:
+A Micro Focus Vibe site consists of four major components:

-The Vibe database is used for storing information about the Vibe site and its users:
+Vibe uses an SQL-based database for storing the following information about the Vibe site and its users:

 Structural information about workspaces, folders, and entries (for example, their location in the workspace tree)

 Identification information about workspaces, folders, and entries (for example, titles, descriptions, dates of creation/modification, and users associated with creation/modification)

 User profile information (for example, full name, phone number, and email address)

 The Vibe database disk space requirements are relatively modest, because the database is not used for storing files.

 The Vibe file repository holds all files that are imported into Vibe, information related to the imported files (such as thumbnails and HTML renderings), and the search engine index.